Schlaborant/Telefonbuch/README.md

-# Telefonbuch
+# Phone book
-Telefonbuch in Python mit Customtkinter
+This is a phone book created with Customtkinter